TIMESAT/.github/profile/README.md

 If you use **TIMESAT** or **TIMESAT-GUI** in your research, please cite the corresponding release on Zenodo:
 > Cai, Z., Eklundh, L., & Jönsson, P. (2025). *TIMESAT4:  is a software package for analysing time-series of satellite sensor data* (Version 4.1.x) [Computer software].
 Zenodo.
 > [https://doi.org/10.5281/zenodo.17369757](https://doi.org/10.5281/zenodo.17369757)

+## History and Origins

+The TIMESAT software was first formally described and introduced in the scientific literature in 2004 (Jönsson & Eklundh, 2004), providing a robust framework for analysing time-series of satellite sensor data.
+This foundational work established the theoretical and methodological basis for extracting seasonality and phenological metrics from vegetation index time series and has since been widely used in both research and operational applications.

+The original idea for TIMESAT emerged from interdisciplinary discussions between Professor Per Jönsson (applied mathematics and signal processing) and Professor Lars Eklundh (vegetation remote sensing and ecology).
+Informal conversations—famously while accompanying their children at a playground sandbox—highlighted the need for a mathematically grounded, ecologically meaningful approach to satellite time-series analysis.

+Since its first formalisation in 2004, TIMESAT has evolved through multiple generations, and version 4 represents its current, widely adopted implementation.
+For full details on the original methodology, see:

+**Jönsson, P., & Eklundh, L. (2004).
+TIMESAT — a program for analyzing time-series of satellite sensor data. *Computers & Geosciences*, 30(8), 833–845.**